As an Amazon Associate I earn from qualifying purchases.

 Recipe Variations

-Add depth to this mole recipe with any of the following (added to taste):
+You can add depth to this mole recipe with any of the following ingredients.
+Simply add them to taste, based on your preferences:

-- Vegan Mexican chocolate (finely chopped to replace the cocoa powder)
+- Chocolate: for depth of flavor, like vegan Mexican chocolate (finely chopped to replace the cocoa powder).
+I like using Ibarra or Tazo.

-- Pan-fried nuts/seeds (like peanuts, almonds, and/or pumpkin seeds – traditionally used to thicken the sauce while adding flavor)
+- Pan-fried nuts/seeds: Peanuts, almonds, and/or pumpkin seeds are traditionally used to thicken the sauce while adding flavor.

-- Tortilla bread (like these tortillas de harina) and/or bolillo bread (fried and then used to thicken the sauce)
+- Tortillas: like these tortillas de harina and/or bolillo bread (fried and then used to thicken the sauce).

-Step 1: Peel and chop the onion, peel the garlic, and finely chop, then mash them into a paste with ¾ teaspoon salt.
-Heat the oil in a large, heavy-based skillet/Dutch oven over medium-high heat.
+Step 1: First, peel and chop the onion, then make the garlic paste by peeling the garlic, finely chopping it, then mashing it into a paste with ¾ teaspoon salt.
+Next, heat the oil in a large, heavy-based skillet/Dutch oven over medium-high heat.
 Once hot, sauté the onion for 1 minute, then add the coriander, aniseed, chile powder, cumin, cinnamon, sugar, and cloves, stir, and sauté for a minute.

-Step 2: Reduce the heat to medium and stir in the cocoa powder, peanut butter, water/stock, tomatoes, chiles, raisins, garlic pasta, and salt – to taste.
+Step 2: Next, reduce the heat to medium and stir in the cocoa powder, peanut butter, water/stock, tomatoes, chiles, raisins, garlic paste and salt – to taste.

-Step 3: Simmer the molé poblano, uncovered, stirring occasionally, for 20 minutes.
+Step 3: Then, simmer the mole poblano, uncovered, stirring occasionally, for 20 minutes.

-Step 4: Then, either use an immersion blender directly in the pot OR work in batches, transferring the mole to a blender and pureeing until smooth.
-Thin the molé sauce with water/stock as desired – then enjoy!
+Step 4: Finally, puree until smooth.
+You can either use an immersion blender directly in the pot OR work in batches, transferring the mole to a blender and pureeing until smooth.
+Thin the mole sauce with water/stock as desired – then enjoy!

 Optionally, strain the sauce for silky smoothness.